Free Curly Hair Resources

 Any lengths that are compromised usually need to go as the cuticle won’t repair itself.

-I see my youngest clients when they are around 8-10 years old, if they have high density, african or melanesian heritage texture, or similar (where I know a mainstream hair salon experience is likely to be wholly unsuited to the hair type…), however, I have capped my waitlist for now as I’m at full capacity and my waitlist to become a new client is pushing out past 2-3 years.
+I see my youngest clients when they are around 8-10 years old, if they have high density, african or melanesian heritage texture, or similar (where I know a mainstream hair salon experience is likely to be wholly unsuited to the hair type).

-In this case, please do follow my FAQ’s, and also take advantage of the option to book a 30 minute Curl Consultation where I can discuss products and general curl care and styling advice.
+You might want to take advantage of the option to book a 25 minute Curl Consultation where I can discuss products and general curl care and styling advice.

 Instead use a non-lathering cleanser and a conditioner, or even just a conditioner on it’s own, and a t-shirt towel and finger detangling while wet and saturated with conditioner.

-I recommend the Clever Curl Cleanser and Light Conditioner (the Fragrance-Free version) and the Tee-Owel.
+I recommend the Clever Curl Cleanser and Rich Conditioner (the Fragrance-Free versions).

 You’ll wash the scalp and the hair using the conditioner, OR using the cleanser then rinse then the conditioner.